sourcegraph/careers/job-descriptions/product-manager.md

 - Own an area of the product, and create and drive its product roadmap.
 - Collaborate with engineers and designers to brainstorm, plan, and build the solutions to customer problems.
 - Gather customer feedback to validate priorities, improve documentation, and define product requirements.
 - Be transparent in your internal and external communication.
-Sourcegraph is open source, and most discussion occurs in public, or in channels where you communicate directly with our customers.
+Sourcegraph is open source, so most discussions are public or in channels where you communicate directly with our customers.
 - Be a passionate advocate for a delightful user experience.

 ### Qualifications